lfit/releng-global-jjb/docs/jjb/lf-maven-jobs.rst

     :build-timeout: Timeout in minutes before aborting build. (default: 60)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :java-version: Version of Java to use for the build. (default: openjdk8)
+    :mvn-central: Set to 'true' to also stage to OSSRH.
+This is for projects that want to release to Maven Central.
+If set the parameter ``ossrh-profile-id`` also needs to be set. (default: false)
     :mvn-global-settings: The name of the Maven global settings to use for Maven configuration. (default: global-settings)
     :mvn-opts: Sets MAVEN_OPTS. (default: '')